 Best Mattress That Won’t Sag

 Back sleepers need to get comfort and support in just the right places, and this is very difficult when a mattress starts to sag.
 This shouldn’t be an issue with the Purple, however.
 This is a mattress that is extremely durable.

 This durability comes from the hyper-elastic gel polymer found in the Purple’s comfort layer.
 The polymer creates a gel grid that is both firm and pressure-relieving at the same time, making it ideal for all three sleeping positions.

 Unlike many other mattress materials, this gel grid stays firm and supportive until you apply enough pressure.
 When this happens, the grid collapses in that area, while the rest of the mattress continues to support you.

 Because of this technology, the Purple mattress is a great choice for back sleepers.
-When you are lying in this position, the gel grid collapses under your hips and butt.
-Your hips sink in just the right amount, and the gel grid supports your lumbar area.
-At the same time, the mattress supports the rest of your body.
+When people are lying in this position, the gel grid collapses under their hips and butt and the hips sink in just the right amount, and the gel grid supports your lumbar area.
+At the same time, the mattress supports the rest of the body and holds it up.

-The hyper-elastic gel polymer is also a very durable material.
-The mattress may cost a bit up front, but it is a good, long-term investment.
+The hyper-elastic gel polymer is also a very durable material, so even though the mattress may cost a bit up front, it is an excellent, long-term investment that won’t sag.